entttom/chattlin/README.md

 ## Translation process

-The translation process for MaaS web and mobile app is managed at [https://translate.maas.work](https://translate.maas.work) using Crowdin.
-Please read the [translation guide](https://www.maas.work/docs/contributing/translating-maas-to-your-language) for contributing to MaaS.
+The translation process for Maas web and mobile app is managed at [https://translate.maas.work](https://translate.maas.work) using Crowdin.
+Please read the [translation guide](https://www.maas.work/docs/contributing/translating-maas-to-your-language) for contributing to Maas.

 ## Branching model